Turkey summons US ambassador over resolution on Armenia genocide | DW | 13.12.2019

 The policy, which is not legally binding, will also "reject efforts to enlist, engage, or otherwise associate the United States government with denial of the Armenian Genocide or any other genocide."

+Legislatures in Germany, France and other European countries have recognized the massacre of Armenians as a genocide.

-Turkey has consistently and strongly rejected using the term genocide to describe the mass expulsion and killings of Armenians by Turkey's successor state, the Ottoman Empire.
+The Turkish government has consistently and strongly rejected using the term genocide to describe the mass expulsion and killings of Armenians by Turkey's predecessor, the Ottoman Empire.

+The Ottoman Empire killed between 1 and 1.5 million Armenians during and in the immediate aftermath of World War I

 'We condemn and reject this'

-Turkey has accused the US of politicizing history and warned the decision would affect relations with the US.
+Turkey has accused the US of politicizing history and warned the decision would affect bilateral relations.

 "The behavior of some members of the US Congress is damaging the Turkish-American ties," Turkey's presidential communication director Fahrettin Altun said on Twitter.